kirenz/course-template/docs/course-syllabus.md

 ## Communication

-All lecture notes, assignment instructions, an up-to-date schedule, and other course materials may be found on the course website at [sta210-s22.github.io/website](https://sta210-s22.github.io/website).
+All lecture notes, assignment instructions, an up-to-date schedule, and other course materials may be found on the course website at [site](link).

-I will regularly send course announcements via email, make sure to check one or the other of these regularly.

 ## Where to get help

 -   If you have a question during lecture or lab, feel free to ask it!
-There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
 -   Outside of class, any general questions about course content or assignments should be posted on the [moodle course forum]().
-There is a chance another student has already asked a similar question, so please check the other posts in Conversations before adding a new question.
-If you know the answer to a question posted in the discussion forum, I encourage you to respond!
 -   Emails should be reserved for questions not appropriate for the public forum. **If you email me, please include the name of our course in the subject line.**

-Check out the [Support](/course-support.html) page for more resources.
+Check out the [Support](course-support.md) page for more resources.

 ## Textbooks